josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

   import SideNote from '$lib/components/SideNote.svelte'
 </script>

-If you've ever recommended a favorite book, movie, or TV show to a friend who didn't enjoy it at all, you know exactly how I felt after a I saw this message from a buddy:
+If you've ever recommended a favorite book, movie, or TV show to a friend who didn't enjoy it at all, you know exactly how I felt when I saw this message from a colleague:

 > man I just tried to hello world SvelteKit and it is NOT for me

 I love [Svelte](https://svelte.dev), and I've talked plenty about how much I've enjoyed [rewriting this site](/blog/converting-from-gridsome-to-sveltekit) using [SvelteKit](https://kit.svelte.dev).
 So my first reaction, of course, was disappointment.
 What went wrong?

 But as I considered their reaction, I realized: it was valid.
-I overlooked SvelteKit's learning curve.

-Amazing though it is, SvelteKit isn't the simplest thing you could use as a static site generator (SSG); other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster if that's your main focus.
-[Even the SvelteKit docs make this point](https://kit.svelte.dev/docs#appendix-ssg).
-However, SvelteKit's capabilities are much broader and more flexible--and there's lots to love about the developer experience of Svelte itself.

 <Callout>
 Amazing though it is, SvelteKit isn't the simplest thing you could use as a static site&nbsp;generator.
 </Callout>

-So, in an effort to help smooth out that learning curve, I'd like to walk through how to set up SvelteKit as a static, Markdown blog with Sass and an API--just like this site--and share what I've learned, so that you can (hopefully) enjoy it like I do.

-Along the way, we'll learn the fundamentals of SvelteKit, and get some opportunities to try out many of its features.
+Amazing though it is, SvelteKit isn't the simplest thing you could use as a static site generator (SSG); other tools like [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), or [Gatsby](https://www.gatsbyjs.com/) will likely get you up and running faster, since that's their sole focus. ([Even the SvelteKit docs make this point](https://kit.svelte.dev/docs#appendix-ssg).)

+However, I still feel SvelteKit is worthy of serious consideration.
+Its capabilities are much more broad and flexible than SSGs, and there's plenty unique to love about its both developer and user experiences.
+So this post will be aimed at smoothing out that initial learning curve, to help you understand and take advantage of SvelteKit's wide range of possibilities.

 ## What we'll cover, and what to know first

+**This is a walkthrough of using SvelteKit to set up a prerendered static blog with Markdown, Sass and an API.** (That's how this site is built, by the way.)

-**This is both an intro to SvelteKit, and a guide to setting up a blog with it.** We'll cover all the high-level concepts of SvelteKit as we build our project.
-When we're done, you should have a good understanding of SvelteKit itself, and how to build _any_ project with it.
+This is _also_ an intro to SvelteKit itself, with a good overview of SvelteKit fundamentals that should be transferable to _any_ project.

-**This is _not_ an intro to Svelte itself.** We'll naturally cover some Svelte concepts here and there, and you can probably still follow along even if you don't know much about Svelte.
-But I'd recommend learning the basics first.
-The [Svelte tutorial](https://svelte.dev/tutorial/basics) is an excellent place for that.

-Finally, while you won't need deep knowledge of any of the following topics, you should have at least a basic familiarity with front-end development itself (including JavaScript), [Markdown](https://www.markdowntutorial.com/), [Sass](https://sass-lang.com/), and installing packages using [npm](https://www.npmjs.com/).
-You should also have npm installed already.

-All that said, let's get started!
+Finally, this is _fun_!*

+_*My opinion; citation needed_

+### You'll get the most out of this if you:

+- Know the fundamentals of front-end development and JavaScript;
+- Have at least a basic understanding of Svelte already.
+(You can probably follow along regardless, but I'd recommend the [Svelte tutorial](https://svelte.dev/tutorial/basics) first if you're brand-new);
+- Know the basics of both [Markdown](https://www.markdowntutorial.com/) and [Sass](https://sass-lang.com/);
+- Understand the basics of fetching JSON from an API; and finally
+- Know how to install packages with [npm](https://www.npmjs.com/), and have npm installed already.

+**Let's get started!**

 ## Creating a new SvelteKit app